 Itineraries on Hawaii Cruises and the Cruise Lines That Offer Them

 There are a variety of ways to cruise to and around the Hawaiian Islands.
 There are a handful of voyages that depart from Sydney to Honolulu in March and April and return from Honolulu to Sydney or Brisbane in September and October, each year.
-You can sail across the Pacific to and from Sydney aboard Carnival Cruise Line, Holland America Line, Royal Caribbean and Celebrity Cruises.
+You can sail across the Pacific to and from Australia aboard Carnival Cruises, Holland America, Royal Caribbean Cruises and Celebrity Cruises.

 You can also fly directly to Hawaii and sail a Hawaii inter-island itinerary visiting several islands.
 These itineraries are ideal if you really want to immerse yourself in the culture of Hawaii.
 Your third option is to fly to a United States or Canadian gateway and cruise from America to Hawaii.
 Those voyages are a good bet for people who appreciate several sea days in conjunction with calls on tropical destinations.

 Norwegian Cruise Line’s Pride of America, crewed by an American staff, sails seven-night round trip itineraries out of Honolulu, Oahu, all year long.